coolshare/CoolshareAngularPubSub/README.md

      2).
 Follow the instructions in A).
 B). above to use it in your application.

+         Note: instead of

+             import {PubSubManager} from './PubSubManager/PubSubManager';
+             import { Publisher }  from './PubSubManager/Publisher';

+         you need to

+             import {PubSubManager} from 'PubSubManager/PubSubManager';
+             import { Publisher }  from 'PubSubManager/Publisher';

 Go Mark's home page http://MarkQian.com to see more.